KmilleK/Robust_PGO_loop_closure_outlier/README.md

 ## Usage

-You can just run the Outlier_Rate_analysis.m file to see the different quality.
+You can just run the Outlier_Rate_analysis.m file to compare the impact of the outlier rate on the different datasets.